 WALTER WIRTH LAKE: trout, crappie, bass

-Since the first of the year, this pond has received several stockings totaling over 8,000 fish providing anglers an opportunity to catch trout of all sizes, from legal 8-inch trout to whoppers over 10 pounds.
-It was stocked again Nov.
+This pond was stocked again Nov.
 18 with 1,300 legal and 100 larger rainbow trout.
 Last week it received 100 extra large brood trout averaging between 10-15 pounds each!
-As a reminder, brooders are considered trout so zone regulations apply: five trout daily may be kept and only one over 20 inches.
+As a reminder, only one fish over 20 inches may be kept.
 This wheelchair accessible lake is located just east of Salem within Cascade Gateway Park, west of I-5 at Hwy.
 22. Take Airport Rd. or Turner Rd. to reach the lake.

 WAVERLY POND: trout, bluegill, catfish

 Since the beginning of the year, Waverly Pond has received 2,500 trout ranging in size from ‘larger’ to trophies.
-It will be stocked again this week with 160 legal and 20 larger-size rainbow trout.
+It was stocked October 15 with 1,100 legal and larger size rainbow trout.
 It was stocked again on Nov 14 with 500 legal, 25 larger, and 50 very large brood rainbow trout averaging 15 pounds each.
 Please be aware, only one fish over 20 inches may be kept.
 Here is an excellent in-town fishing opportunity.
 From I-5 take exit 234 west towards Albany.
 The pond, located a quarter mile down the Pacific Boulevard and on the right, will be found in a beautiful park-like setting.